Spartan-X1/procedural-fish-ai-blender/README.md

 3. Switch to the **Scripting** workspace.
 4. Select the included Python script.
 5. Click **Run Script**.
-6. Press **Play** on the timeline.(It is recommended to play this in the Layout workspace & in the Material preview viewport due to general computational constraints in the remder tab)
+6. Press **Play** on the timeline.(It is recommended to play this in the Layout workspace & in the Material preview viewport due to general computational constraints in the render tab)

-Select the armature(spine of the fish) & then a **Fish AI panel** will appear in the 3D viewport sidebar.
+Select the fish armature (the spine skeleton of the fish) & then a **Fish AI panel** will appear in the 3D viewport sidebar.
 Press **N** to open the sidebar and access the controller.

 ------------------------------------------------------------------------